smerickson98/POLLINATORS-STRESSORS/README.md

 description:

 This project looks at pesticide use trends from 1992 to 2019 in the United States along with Colony Collapse Disorder (CCD) Honeybee Colony Survey
 Data from 2015-2019.
-It is my intention to see if there were trends in these data sets as CCD is an important factor in Honeybee loss and health.
+It is my intention to see if there are trends in these data sets as CCD is an important factor in Honeybee loss and health.
 Additionally, CCD does not seem to have one cause, but is possibly a mixture of different issues including habitat loss/degradation, malnutrition for bees, climate change, pests, diseases, genetics, pesticides, management practices, and more.
 CCD is the phenomenon where bees abandon their hives for typically unknown reasons, which is different than colony loss from death as in CCD